thecodeine/mautic/README.md

 Mautic fork by [https://mauticdevelopers.com](MauticDevelopers.com)

 In this fork our team build native integration beetween Mautic and Piperdrive.
-More information and documentatnion can be found under that repository [https://github.com/MauticDevelopers/mautic-embed-plugin]
+More information can be found under that repository [https://github.com/MauticDevelopers/mautic-embed-plugin]

 If you want to build your custom integration drop us a line at hello@mauticdevelopers.com